-TEACHER NOTE: Look at the Conversation Activity section of the Step-By-Step Guide in this book to help prepare for this activity.
+TEACHER NOTE: If you want to be able to listen to these conversations later, launch the recorder at the beginning of this activity and hit record.
 If students have never done a logic puzzle, explain how or have them watch a video.

 There are many paths to take after high school.
 Find out where these five friends decided to study after graduation.
 Each person has a different school, major, and country in which they studied abroad.
 You and your partner have different clues.
 Read the clues out loud and work together to solve this logic problem.
 Based on the clues, put an X in the box for any information that does not go with the person.
 Put an O in the box when you have solved a clue.